Kingofbooks/House_Price_Prediction_LinearRegression/README.md

 -> Feature selection based on correlation or domain knowledge

-2.Split Data
+2. Split Data

 -> Used train_test_split() from sklearn.model_selection to divide data into training and testing sets (typically 80-20 or 70-30 split)

-3.Fit Linear Regression Model
+3. Fit Linear Regression Model

 -> Imported LinearRegression from sklearn.linear_model